bfakhri/TensorFlowExamples/README.md

 # Structure

 The project is divided into directories named for the category of example.
-Each directory has a "parent" file and subdirectories use that file as a template.
+Each directory has a "template" file and subdirectories use that file as a template.

 # Running